louisenorris/2019_july_curate/README.md

 ## Curate

 Art exhibitions app ranking exhibitions by popularity.
 As exhibitions gain likes they move up the Home page so users can easily see what exhibitions are popular.

+* Paired project built entirely with Ruby on Rails and the MVC pattern.
+* Built using RESTful principles.
+* Included analytical and dynamic About page displaying stats for the app.
+* Incorporated Filestack Upload for a smooth UI image upload experience as part of the create exhibition form.

 ## User stories: